 Portulacaria afra are not hard succulents to grow.
 They like regular watering during the growing period and not as much during the winter.
 When I was a succulent newbie the succulents were watered as usual.
 I lost quite a few succulents because of that, but the Portulacaria afra didn’t seem to mind.

 We made it through our first winter together at the mansion.
 As you can see, #1 was MUCH larger after only one year.

 #2 was a different story… Still very small.

 I decided to put #1 in a much larger pot.
 The backyard at the mansion received plenty of sun in the morning and only part of it all day which is where the garden was.
 This plant really seemed to like the afternoon shade where it was most of the time.

-Portulacaria afra are a native to Cape Provinces, Kenya, KwaZulu-Natal, Mozambique, Northern Provinces, and Swaziland in south and southwest Africa.
-They like the heat, are drought tolerant and can handle cool nighttime temps as long as they don’t get a frost.
+Portulacaria afra is a native to Cape Provinces, Kenya, KwaZulu-Natal, Mozambique, Northern Provinces, and Swaziland in the south and southwest Africa.
+They like the heat, are drought-tolerant, and can handle cool nighttime temps as long as they don’t get a frost.

 #1 measured 17″ tall x 28″ wide when the above photo was taken on 8-1-11.

 Information online says they flower when they are stressed by heat and drought which I didn’t know until recently.
 I trimmed this plant once and wound up with a lot of plants because the stem cuttings easily root.
 I’m not sure why I didn’t take more photos of the other plants.
 It was weird, though, that the cuttings of this plant always grew very well, while #1 never did.
 I had several lined up on the wall next to the driveway in full, intense sun and they never flowered either.